Check out the October 2016 edition of the Fintech Five.

-The Fintech Five powered by PayPal profiles five of the hottest and most promising financial technology companies each month.
+The Fintech Five powered by PayPal profiles five of the hottest and most promising financial technology companies across Canada each month.
 The list is curated by Techvibes editorial staff and reflects who is making waves in our nation’s fintech ecosystem right now.

 FundThrough’s unique offering gives businesses a cash advance on the value of their unpaid invoices.
 When a company can’t wait up to 90 days for payment, FundThrough will pay them within 24 hours.
 Since launching in 2014, FundThrough has lent $50 million to hundreds of businesses.